 - Saturated fats compete for uptake with essential fatty acids (EFAs), so the types of fats consumed can be a major factor in determining oestrogen/progesterone balance.
 A diet low in saturated fats and high in EFAs will help reduce oestrogen dominance.

 - A diet high in fibre will assist in oestrogen elimination.
 Dietary fibre reduces oestrogen levels in the blood and urine, possibly by influencing the enzyme produced by intestinal bacteria or ‘gut bacteria’.
 This enzyme is beta-glucouronidase.
 Good examples are wheat bran, psyllium husks, pectins (skins and rinds of fruit and vegetables) and lignans such as linseeds, also known as flaxseed.
-These lignans exert oestrogen-like and are believed to protect against the proliferative effects of endogenous oestrogens, and thus, may help reduce risk of breast cancer.

 - Eat more cultured milk products and yoghurt.
 The bacteria in yoghurt, Lactobacillus acidophilus, reduces an enzyme called beta-glucouronidase which has a positive effect on oestrogen excretion.
 Fermented soy products such as tempeh, miso and tamari can also have the same effect.